Grow up! Build an Edible Rooftop Garden

 Plant Vegetables, Herbs and Fruit

-Swiss chard, watermelon, iceberg and assorted leaf lettuce, vine and cherry tomatoes, zucchini, cucumbers, peppers and everbearing strawberries are my favourites.
+Swiss chard, watermelon, iceberg and assorted leaf lettuce, vine and cherry tomatoes, zucchini, cucumbers, peppers and everbearing strawberries are my favorites.

 Tip: To grow vegetables that require more soil depth without committing to larger roof loads, use deeper containers in strategic spots (over your roof beam or posts).
 Always check with your structural engineer on any roof-load issues.